final-project-cice/user-service/README.md

-# ms_shop_users
+# users
-This microservice is one part of one project "Shop".
-This microservice performs Users.
+This micro service is one part of one project "Library".
+This micro service performs Users.